logo

 Instructions

-• Allow the tocino to rest (pahingahin) for 5 minutes before serving.
-This helps the meat retain its juices (katas).
-For traditional serving (paghahain), plate with garlic fried rice (sinangag) and sunny-side-up egg (itlog) to create the classic tocilog breakfast.
-Garnish with chopped fresh tomatoes and serve with vinegar dipping sauce (suka) on the side.
+• Let your tocino rest for 5 minutes before serving.
+This keeps the meat juicy.
+Serve hot with garlic fried rice and a sunny-side-up egg for traditional tocilog.
+Don’t forget to put some chopped tomatoes and vinegar on the side.

 Tips from Lola’s Kitchen